quantum-pixel-team/ARG_0001_api/README.md

 ## Run dev version

-Please add .env file in ecm-docker, this file contains credentials needed by application to start locally.
+Please add .env file in arg-docker, this file contains credentials needed by application to start locally.

 One sample provided as .env-example
-1. navigate to ecm-docker/dev
+1. navigate to arg-docker/dev
 2. Run command below to start the containers
    TODO: Docker hub auth
 ```shell